 The first two electric double-deckers arrived in December 2019 for trial running whilst our successful ZEBRA bid was compiled.
 The successful bid is now being actioned and will replace all the Park & Ride buses with thirty zero emission double-deckers in Spring 2023.
 These will dramatically cut NOx and particulates in Cambridge City Centre.
-By operating many short journeys in the core they will maximise the benefits of the
+By in the core